-- a.
-Select the Target ID to use by using the dropdown menu. - b.
-Select a location to place the laser. - c.
-Select the Near and Far reference point positions on the surface to be measured. - d.
-Measure the D1 dimension from the laser Pivot Point to the center of the target post on the Near reference point position. - e.
-Measure the D2 dimension from the center of the target post on the Near reference point to the center of the target post on the Far reference point. - f.
-Enter the two dimensions in the entry boxes by clicking the box (this opens the keyboard) and entering the value.
-After entering both values, click Next.
+b.
+Select a location to place the laser and select either Laser In or Out.

+- c.
+Locate the Near and Far reference point positions on the surface to be measured. - d.
+Enter the two dimensions (D1 & D2) in the entry boxes by clicking the box (this opens the keyboard) and entering the value.
+After entering both values, click Next. - e.
+Laser Outside Measure the D1 dimension from the laser Pivot Point to the center of the target post on the Near reference point position (1). - f.
+Laser Outside Measure the D2 dimension from the center of the target post on the Near reference point (1) to the center of the target post on the Far reference point (2). - g.
+Laser Inside Measure the D1 dimension from the laser Pivot Point to the center of the target post on the Near reference point position (1). - h.
+Laser Inside Measure the D2 dimension from the laser Pivot Point (PP) to the center of the target post on the Far reference point position (2).